Benjamin-V-Chan/frc-data-analysis-template/README.md

 # frc-data-analysis-template

-Template to use for FRC Team 4201 Data Analysis Systems
+Template to use for FRC team data analysis systems